rbeyer/lpsc_template/README.txt

     WARNING!
 WARNING!
 WARNING!

-DISCLAIMER:  These files are in no way sanctioned or blessed by the LPI.
+DISCLAIMER:  These files are not commissioned or supported by the LPI.
 We created it to make our own lives easier, and figured that other folks might benefit from it.
 This template is no substitute for reading the appropriate style and formatting guides provided